y-meguro/reading-record/docs/computer_systems/operating_system_concepts.md

 ### 4.7: Operating-System Examples

 - Windows Threads
-  - A Windows application runs as a seperate process, and each process may contain one or more threads.
+  - A Windows application runs as a separate process, and each process may contain one or more threads.
   - Windows uses the one-to-one mapping, where each uesr-level thread maps to an associated kernel thread.
   - The general components of a thread include:
     - A thread ID uniquely identifying of the thread